Labour drops £28bn-a-year green spending pledge

 Prime Minister Rishi Sunak warned the “uncertainty about what a Labour government would do is a real risk to our country’s future”.

-But it sparked an immediate backlash from green campaigners, as well as warnings from trade union allies.
+But it sparked an immediate backlash from green campaigners, as well as warnings from trade union allies and some figures in the energy industry.

+Emma Pinchbeck, chief executive of trade association Energy UK, warned that “business needs to know that politicians won’t pull the rug from under them”.

+She said: “Labour’s spending plans are a signal to the market.
+The party has been engaging constructively with business over recent months, but retaining the confidence of the market is dependent on not making U-turns that damage the UK’s investability.”

-Mike Childs, head of policy at Friends of the Earth, said: “By seriously watering down its Warm Homes Plan, the Labour Party has turned its back on the people who most urgently need these essential upgrades – the many millions of low-income households suffering from living in poorly insulated homes.
+Mike Childs, head of policy at Friends of the Earth, accused Labour of having “turned its back on the people who most urgently need these essential upgrades – the many millions of low-income households suffering from living in poorly insulated homes”.

-“The party’s claims that it is doubling the current Government’s spending commitment are misleading because not all the money is to be spent on insulation.
-Their new pledge pales in comparison to the investment required to tackle the worst homes and lift millions out of hardship.”

-Greenpeace UK’s co-executive director Areeba Hami accused Sir Keir of having “caved like a house of cards in the wind”.
+Greenpeace UK’s co-executive director, Areeba Hamid, accused Sir Keir of having “caved like a house of cards in the wind”.

-“Climate action, including borrowing to invest in warmer homes, remains hugely popular among voters.
-It would be ironic indeed if Labour’s attempt to make their manifesto ‘bombproof’ from Tory attack ended up just bombing on the doorstep instead,” she said.
+She said: “Climate action, including borrowing to invest in warmer homes, remains hugely popular among voters.
+It would be ironic indeed if Labour’s attempt to make their manifesto bombproof from Tory attack ended up just bombing on the doorstep instead.”

+Former Labour minister Lord Blunkett said “the optics, the PR, the timing” of the U-turn on spending £28 billion on green projects “couldn’t have been worse” and he hopes “lessons have been learned”.

+Speaking to BBC Radio 4’s PM, he said: “I think they’re better doing it now than let people down in government when we inherit what Keir Starmer spelt out as being a financial disaster.